planosphere/RosettaStone/README.md

-Included in this repo is the [code](https://github.com/planosphere/RosettaStone/tree/master/code/)for mapping and the [mapping tables](https://github.com/planosphere/RosettaStone/tree/master/mapping_tables/2020/) in tab-delimeted format.
+Included in this repo is the [code](https://github.com/planosphere/RosettaStone/tree/master/code/) for mapping and the [mapping tables](https://github.com/planosphere/RosettaStone/tree/master/mapping_tables/2020/) in tab-delimeted format.
 These mapping files were converted to triple stores (https://github.com/planosphere/PAGE_make_triplestore) and were used for [Planosphere's Rosetta Stone Transcript Mapper](https://planosphere.stowers.org/search/rosettastone/blaze).